Top 6 Algarve Lighthouses to Visit for Stunning Views

 Location: Near Sagres in Vila do Bispo at Portugal's southwest edge.

 Why Visit: Particularly around sunset, the lighthouse provides striking views of the Atlantic Ocean and the cliffs.
-One of the most beautiful locations in Algarve and ideal for photographers here is this History buffs will find great interest in the area since it is rich in maritime past.
+One of the most beautiful locations in the Algarve and ideal for photographers, here, history buffs will find great interest in the area since it is rich in maritime past.

 Opening Hours & admittance: Wednesdays from 14h00 to 17h00 free admittance.
 Visitors may take in the panoramic vistas and displays.